Monument to the first-grader (Rostov-on-Don): History

-He created a sculpture on the pencil sketch of the student.
+He created a sculpture from the pencil sketch of the student.
 It took about six months to create the monument, it was cast in one of the workshops of Rostov-on-Don.
-The solemn ceremony of opening the monument took place on September 1, 2011 on the Knowledge Day in the courtyard of the gymnasium № 36, at the opening ceremony of the monument was attended by Mayor Mikhail Chernyshev.

 Description

 The monument is made of bronze, its height is about 2 meters, weight is half a ton.
 The monument depicts a laughing first-grader boy dressed in school uniform.
 He sits on the globe and holds a book in his hands.
 According to the sculptor this monument combines the features of a real first-grader who equally enthusiastically knows how to learn and have fun.